High-dimensional Mixed Graphical Models

-Although the optimization problems \eqref{logistic_regression_l1l2} and \eqref{linear_regression_l1l2} each have the form of regular group lasso regressions, they can not be jointly solved by existing group lasso algorithms, because the groups of parameters involved in each regression overlap.
-Specifically, in logistic regression, the parameter $\Phi_{j}^{\gamma\mu}$ is part of both $\V \theta_{j\gamma}$ and $\V \theta_{j\mu}$ and determines both the edges $(Z_j, Y_\gamma)$ and $(Z_j, Y_\mu)$; thus $\V \theta_{j\gamma}$ has one parameter overlapping with each of the other $\V \theta_{j\mu}$'s.
+Although the optimization problems \eqref{logistic_regression_l1l2} and \eqref{linear_regression_l1l2} appear to be group lasso regressions, they cannot be solved by regular group lasso algorithms, because the groups of parameters involved in each regression overlap.
+Specifically, in logistic regression, parameter $\Phi_{j}^{\gamma\mu}$ is part of both $\V \theta_{j\gamma}$ and $\V \theta_{j\mu}$ and affects both the edges $(Z_j, Y_\gamma)$ and $(Z_j, Y_\mu)$; thus $\V \theta_{j\gamma}$ has one parameter overlapping with each of the other $\V \theta_{j\mu}$'s.
 Similarly, in linear regression, $\Phi_j^{\gamma\mu}$ is part of both $\V \theta_{j\gamma}$ and $\V \theta_{\gamma\mu}$, and affects both the edges $(Z_j, Y_\gamma)$ and $(Y_\gamma, Y_\mu)$.
 This overlapping pattern creates additional difficulties in using the group penalty to perform edge selection.
-The overlapping group lasso problem has received limited attention from a computational point of view. \citet{Yuan11} recently proposed an algorithm for solving the overlapping group lasso problem, but it is computationally intensive for high-dimensional data.
-Instead of optimizing the overlapping group penalty directly, we look for a surrogate penalty with similar properties that is easier to optimize and thus more suitable for a high-dimensional setting.
+The overlapping group lasso problem was theoretically investigated by \citet{jenatton2011structured} (see also \citet{jacob2009group}) but has received limited attention from a computational point of view. \citet{Yuan11} recently proposed an algorithm for solving the overlapping group lasso problem but the speed is still an issue that limits its capability of handling high-dimensional data.
+Therefore we took the approach of finding a surrogate for the overlapping group lasso penalty to make the problem both efficient to solve and suitable for high-dimensional settings without losing much accuracy.

-The weighted $\ell_1$ penalty can provide an upper bound for the group penalty, since for any vector $\V b$, $\|\V b\|_2 \leq \|\V b\|_1$.
-For the logistic regression \eqref{logistic_regression_l1l2}, for example, we have